-Program Implementation Status Action housing for the homeless (rotating church space, hotel/motel vouchers, armories, public spaces, emergency shelters for natural disasters, special need shelters such as battered women's shelters, sober housing, etc.).
+Program Implementation Status Action vouchers, armories, public spaces, emergency shelters for natural disasters, special need shelters such as battered women's shelters, sober housing, etc.).
 The County will continue to encourage and work with and assist nonprofit housing development corporations to promote, assist, or sponsor housing for the homeless.
 The County will also explore the feasibility of using its CDBG to provide seed money to assist nonprofit agencies in these efforts.
-Through its Zoning Code, the County will continue to provide opportunities for sites to accommodate emergency shelters and transitional housing in all of its residential zoning districts through the use permit process and to accommodate farmworker housing in the Agricultural zoning districts. homeless individuals and 5-7 households by providing shelter beds and supportive services.
+Through its Zoning Code, the County will continue to provide opportunities for sites to accommodate emergency shelters and transitional housing in all of its residential zoning districts through the use permit process and to accommodate farmworker housing in the Agricultural zoning districts.
+To further assist special-needs groups, JPA awarded the County \$856,000 to assist 79 homeless individuals and 5-7 households by providing shelter beds and supportive services.
 The funds were also used to rehouse and provide homeless prevention services to 123 individuals/households.
 As part of a prevention approach to homelessness, JPA awarded the County \$4.9 million to fund a layered project assisting homeless individuals and households with extremely low incomes.
 The additional funds were to expand shelter capacity and outreach/drop-in centers for homeless youth.
 The youth received housing support services to reunite them with their families or locate appropriate alternative permanent housing.
 D.3 Housing Assistance Outreach - Special Housing Needs.
 Consistent with state law, the County has identified sites that can accommodate development of new farmworker housing, new emergency shelters, and new transitional housing.
 In addition to the primary residence on parcels under Agricultural zoning, the County provides for a "secondary dwelling unit" as an allowed use by right for either farmworker or non-farmworker housing.
 For additional housing above the two units allowed by right, the County's agricultural zoning districts also includes provisions for temporary manufactured dwelling units for agricultural employee housing through the use permit process.
 The zoning code has been amended to allow farmworker housing permitted by the California Department of Housing and Community development by right without a use permit.
-In addition, the County will notify the public of available special housing needs and emergency shelter assistance programs and equal housing opportunity programs in coordination with the Continuum of Care /SSNC-CAA, city housing authorities, and other public and private agencies.
 In 2020, the County provided \$4 million in CARES Act funding for emergency rental assistance due to the COVID-19 pandemic to assist economically vulnerable renters.
 The County continued to provide \$87,000 to the CAP Solano budget.
 Joint Powers Authority (JPA) awarded \$494,803 in Community Services Block Grant (CSBG) CARES Act Funding Volunteers of America to provide long-term rapid rehousing and case management.
 JPA also awarded \$370,006 in California Emergency Solutions and Housing (CESH) funding that assisted households/individuals.
-Additional funds were provided to the Solano County probation department, nonprofit organizations, and cities within Solano County to provide housing relocation and stabilization as well as homeless services.
-The following amounts were distributed: Modify, combine with New Fair Housing Program and New Program D.3.
+Additional funds were provided to the Solano County probation department, nonprofit organizations, and cities within Solano County to provide housing relocation and stabilization as Modify, combine with New Fair Housing Program and New Program D.3.